Horace Taylor Trust

 What They Don't Fund

-The trust restricts funding to organizations and projects benefiting inhabitants of the urban district of Driffield and the immediate district.
-Organizations outside this geographic area are not eligible.
+The trust restricts funding to organisations and projects benefiting inhabitants of the urban district of Driffield and the immediate district.
+Organisations outside this geographic area are not eligible.

 Ready to write a winning application for Horace Taylor Trust?